SMS Opt-Out Keywords

 - Your Track API credentials; our Twilio function uses the track API to set

-- Your App API credentials; our Twilio function uses the Beta API to lookup people by incoming phone number.
+- Your App API credentials; our Twilio function uses the App API to lookup people by incoming phone number.

 - A common text editor, to open and copy the contents of the script.